Managing InterSystems IRIS Licensing

 Anonymous SOAP requests (that is, SOAP requests that do not require Instance Authentications) consume a license unit for minimum of 10 seconds; however, any SOAP request that identifies the user requires a license because it is considered a “user request.”
-Information about implementing a SOAP session is available in SOAP Session Management in Creating Web Services and Web Clients.
+Information about implementing a SOAP session is available in SOAP Session Management.

 InterSystems IRIS does not distinguish background processes and count them differently.
 If a user process starts another process, that child process counts as one more against the user’s overall maximum limit of processes.

-Each task created using the New Task page (System Operation > Task Manager > New Task) (see Using the Task Manager in the “Managing InterSystems IRIS” chapter of this guide) consumes a license unit, with the license user ID based on the InterSystems IRIS username specified by the Run task as this user selector and the loopback IP address, 127.0.0.1, which is converted to the host IP address.
+Each task created using the New Task page (System Operation > Task Manager > New Task) (see Using the Task Manager) consumes a license unit, with the license user ID based on the InterSystems IRIS username specified by the Run task as this user selector and the loopback IP address, 127.0.0.1, which is converted to the host IP address.
 This ensures that tasks running as a given user on different hosts are counted together against the maximum limit of processes for that user discussed in Identifying Users.

 Application licensing enables InterSystems application partners to take advantage of the InterSystems licensing capabilities for their own licensing purposes.
 InterSystems IRIS manages customer application licenses just as it does its own application licenses, maintaining usage counts and acquiring and returning user licenses as needed.
 Application licenses consumed by a process or a web session are automatically released along with the InterSystems IRIS license consumed by the process or session when a process exits, halts or is deleted from the process table, or when a web session times out or is deleted.